Ephigenia/ikea-availability-checker/README.md

 Sometimes there is a high demand for products that are unavailable in the IKEA online store and even in the locations.
-So here’s a script which makes it easy to check the availability of a list of products and locations.
+So here’s a script that makes it easy to check the availability of a list of products and locations.

 [![MIT License](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)
 [![NPM Package](https://badge.fury.io/js/ikea-availability-checker.svg)](https://www.npmjs.com/package/ikea-availability-checker)